justinjdev/svelte-workshop/README.md

 ## Notes

-The data in the `db/` folder is sourced from the excellent [Ergast API](http://ergast.com/mrd/).

-I have modified these instructions to use `pnpm`, however `npm` works exactly the same.
+I typically use `pnpm`, however `npm` seems to work most reliably with differing environments and therefore that's what I recommend for this workshop.

 ## How does this site work?